danielmarschall/necropolis/README.md

 In the next levels, you need to find the key (which is always on the floor) and go through the door in the spacegate room.

 Beginning with level 4, spheres will follow you.
-The silver spheres are slow, the golden ones are faster and the read ones are deadly and fast.
+The silver spheres (level 4-7) are slow, the golden ones (level 8-11) are faster and the read ones (level >=12) are deadly and fast.
 Note that you can shoot them.

 ### Controls

 - Walk with the arrow keys
-- Shoot with Ctrl key
+- Shoot with the Ctrl key
 - Escape key closes the game

 ### Items